davidcanadas/vscode-amiga-debug/README.fork.md

     * Deadliner's "Color Reducer" tool to reduce the number of colors used by your images using different algorithms.
     * Deadliner's brand new "BLTCON Cheat Sheet" tool to help you designing Blitter operations.
     * The Amiga Hardware Reference Manual (HRM) hosted by Elowar.
+* Support for multiple build targets:
+    * Release: default target.
+Optimizations enabled, debuggable (when optimizations allow to). `DEBUG` macro defined for GCC, GAS and VASM.
+    * Debug: Optimizations disabled, slower but fully debuggable. `DEBUG` macro defined for GCC, GAS and VASM.
+    * Final: Optimizations enabled.
+Not debuggable. `NDEBUG` macro defined for GCC, GAS and VASM.

 ## Additional credits